Guaranteed Universal Life Insurance

 Key Takeaways

 Guaranteed universal life insurance is designed to provide lifelong coverage with predictable premiums.
-While it falls under the universal life (UL) umbrella, it’s different from other types of UL polices.
+While it falls under the universal life (UL) umbrella, it’s different from other types of universal life policies.

 When someone purchases GUL, they are primarily paying for long-term death benefit protection.